ajinkyakulkarni/lightningdataviewer/README.md

 - Make integration with Github and Fullstory optional
 - Add more unit tests for backend
 - Add unit tests for frontend
+- Add integration test
+- Configure CD/CI system for this app
 - Better organization of code

 ### Credits